Cropped

 Lake Huron | photo via @chase_gagnon

-Where have you seen the Northern Lights in Michigan?
+Have you seen the Northern Lights in Michigan?

 Remember that the northern lights are a bit hard to predict, so it’s important to keep an eye on the weather and solar activity.
 But don’t worry, the auroras can be viewed any clear night after a solar storm.